 If you are replacing existing knobs, simply unscrew the old ones and replace with the new knobs.
 If you are installing knobs on something that does not have existing knobs, you will need to drill a new hole.

-Tip: If you are having difficulties with a loose knob, try adding some washers to wedge the knob in place.
+Tip: If you are having difficulties with a loose knob, try adding a washer to wedge the knob in place.

 If you are installing new knobs, you will need to drill a hole to correspond with the screw width.
 This should be specified on the specific product or can be determined by gauging the width of screw that fits into the knob.